cozy/cozy-client/docs/how-tos.md

 - *reimbursements* via a custom "has many" relationship

 Custom relationships are useful if the relationship data is not stored in a built-in way.

+### Metadata

+cozy-client will also automatically insert and update the standard document metadata if you provide a `cozyMetadata` object to the schema.

+Each metadata field can be configured with the following options:

+- `trigger`: Can be `creation` or `update`, and determines whether to update this value every time the document changes, or only on creation.
+- `value`: The value to use when setting the metadata field.
+If `value` is an array, the values will be appended to the array on each update.
+- `useCurrentDate`: Instead of a fixed value, use the current execution date for this field.

+### Validation

 Validation is not yet implemented in cozy-client.